Wodan58/Roy/README.md

 The BDW garbage collector has to be installed as well as CMake.
 Then run:

-CMake -G "Unix Makefiles"
+CMake -G "Unix Makefiles" or CMake -G "NMake Makefiles"

-make
+make or nmake

 Additions
 ---------

-In addition to normal interpreter mode, this program offers a -c option that compiles to C99.
+In addition to normal interpreter mode, this program offers a -c option that compiles to C.

-Two output files are created, demo1.txt and demo2.txt and they are identical.
+Two output files are created, demo1.txt and demo2.txt; the build process checks that they are identical.

-Adding a builtin, e.g. SELECT requires modification of the program in 5 separate locations.
+Adding a builtin, e.g. SELECT requires modification of the program in 3 separate locations: builtin.c, builtin.h, and node.c

+Some builtins are not supported: nothing, sametype, and select.

 <img src="Coy.png" alt="picture" width="1000" />